5 min read

 In short, don’t fall for the “skinny coffee” scam.

-Drinking black coffee in moderation and pairing it alongside the human diet is the way to go.
+Drinking black coffee in moderation and pairing it with the human diet is the way to go.

 Weight loss coffee is not a scam.